volynsal/Technical-Analysis/README.md

 4. PRICE CHANGE
 6. LONG STOCKS AT MINUS TWO TIMES AVERAGE TRUE RANGE(ATR)

 In his book *Introduction to ConnorsRSI*, Larry Connors explains how to calculate the ConnorsRSI.
 He incorporates this indicator in an official options pullback strategy as well.
-Files **official_2period_rsi_swing.py** and **larry_connors_pullback.py** implement the indicator and pullback strategy.
+Files **official_2period_rsi_swing.py** and **larry_connors_pullback.py** implement the indicator and pullback strategy respectively.

 Please make sure the following depences are installed before running any script(s):